andreroxhage/EDAF90/labs/lab2_/README.md

 functional components are functions not objects (?)
 There's no need to use this in the event handlers since we pass a event as argument and can update states based on the events target.

+## 7
+When copying using ... spread syntax it will make a 'shallow' copy of the source.
+This includes all enuamrable properties but not the prototype chain itself.
+The prototype chain will not be affected.